Suggester/Documentation/sumup.md

 | `off`              | Disable notifications                     |
 | `toggle`           | Switch to the other state                 |

 - `.suggest`: Suggester's main command!
 Use it to suggest stuff in your favorite servers, you can also add an attachment by attaching it to the command message!
-Each suggestion can contain up to 1900 characters.
+Each suggestion can contain up to 1,900 characters.

 - `.locale`: This command sets your **user** locale, all responses and messages you receive from the bot will use that language (defaulting to English).
 Using it with no arguments will show a list of all available locales.

-?> Translations are community made, meaning all locales might not be fully supported when you see them in the bot.
-If you've configured a language and it responds in English, that means this specific string was not yet translated.
+?> Translations are community sourced, as such all locales might not be fully supported when you use Suggester.
+If you've configured a language and the bot still responds in English, it means this specific string was not yet translated.

 - `.shortinfo`: This command has its own article which you can read [here](topics/shortinfo.md).

 ### Commands Available in DMs
 The following commands are available in direct messages with Suggester:

-`ping`, `changelog`, `follow`, `notify` and `privacy`
+`ping`, `changelog`, `follow auto`, `follow list`, `notify` and `privacy`

 ## Suggestion Following

 ### What is that?
 You can follow suggestions to be notified when a change is made to them.
 It works just like normal notifications, but the title refers to "a suggestion you follow" instead of "your suggestion".
-You can follow suggestions using the [`.follow`](topics/follow.md) command, or by upvoting them: you will receive a DM the first time you upvote a suggestion which will contain basic information about autofollowing.
+You can follow suggestions using the [`.follow`](topics/follow.md) command, or by upvoting them: you will receive a DM the first time you upvote a suggestion which will contain basic information about auto-following.

-### Autofollowing
+### Auto-following
-By default, you'll automatically follow suggestions you **upvote**, though that can be disabled using `.follow auto off`, which means you will not receive notifications for suggestions you've autofollowed in the past, and you won't follow any more automatically.
-If you turn it back on, you'll receive notifications again for suggestions you autofollowed.
+By default, you'll automatically follow suggestions when you **upvote** them, though that can be disabled using `.follow auto off`, which means you will not receive notifications for suggestions you've auto-followed in the past, and you won't follow any more automatically.
+If you turn it back on, you'll receive notifications again for suggestions you auto-followed.
 This respects all server and user notification settings.
-Servers admins can also choose to disable autofollowing!
-See this [element](/config/autofollowing.md) for more information.
+Servers admins can also choose to disable auto-following!
+Check this [page](/config/autofollowing.md) for more information.